flast101/HTB-writeups/book/index.md

 ## 3- Exploitation
 ### 3.1- Exploitating Registering Page

 As we know from the contact page that there is an account “admin@book.htb”, we can guess it is an admin account and the first thing we want to try is registering this same account again, but with new creds that we choose.
-Wrong numbre, it fails:
+Wrong number, it fails:

 ![user-exists](images/user-exists.png "user-exists")